Lake Winnebago, Wisconsin, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Winnebago cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 American white pelicans skim across the surface of Lake Winnebago, fishing alongside the anglers below.
 Birds and fishermen alike flock to the beautiful lake waters in the Central Sands Prairie Region of Wisconsin, both hoping to catch one of the many fish in the lake.
 The pelican wants breakfast.
 The angler wants a trophy.